leecrossley/grunt-timer/README.md

 This is useful for the case where you have many grunt tasks, or they generate a lot of output while they are running, and it might be tedious to scroll back through the console to find all the timing messages.

+### deferLogsAndWriteInLine

+Behaves like `deferLogs` but will also do the default inline logging.

+This is useful if you want the summary (deferLogs) but a build could timeout, which would means there could be no grunt timer logs.

 ### friendlyTime

 Enable this if you'd prefer to see the durations reported in a friendly hours/minutes/seconds format, instead of ms.